 Not all cats out there are suitable for big families and especially for young children.
 However, that’s not the case with the Oriental Shorthair kitties.

-These elegant furballs adore being the center of attention in any room.
-They are fascinated with the idea of getting social interaction all day long.
 Their playfulness, intelligence and willingness to do anything for attention make them ideal companions for big households.

 One downside to owning an Oriental Shorthair is that it will get jealous for your attention if you bring another pet home.
 Of course, there’s always the possibility that the Oriental kitty will befriend the new pet, but its constant need to be the center of attention might make things difficult.

 Average Life Span

 You shouldn’t expect your Oriental Shorthair to live well into it’s 20s.
 In fact, the average age is anywhere from just 10 to 15 years.

 It is a fairly average life span for a cat, though it does fall on the lower side of average.

 How much do Oriental Shorthair cats and kittens cost?
 Price analysis and buying guide.